Overview

 If a student is using the IKT button to skip words they know well, it's a good thing!
 However, some students overuse the IKT button.
 They may be overly confident about how well they know a word, they may be overwhelmed by the difficulty of a word, or they may have figured out that they can temporarily inflate their accuracy by IKTing a lot of words.
 Whatever the reason, overusing the IKT button can quickly backfire.

 When a student performs poorly on tests or is progressing very rapidly through the program, you'll often find that skipping words is the culprit.
 The IKT Use Alert will notify you if the student is skipping a lot of words.
-You can review which words the student skipped under the IKT Use section of their session details.
+You can review which words the student skipped under the IKT Use section of their Session Inspector.
 Students can unskip words that they don't actually know.
 If the student continues to skip words they don't know, turn off their IKT button.
-If you discover that the student has been abusing IKT for a while, reach out to support@membean.com for recommendations.
+If you discover that the student has been abusing IKT for a while, reach out to [email protected] for recommendations.

 Session Length Alerts